mharty3/NiobraraConsortium/README.md

 #Crossplot Matrix

-Upload a csv with your data to the Data folder
+Upload a csv with your data to the Data folder/n
 Open the Crossplot notebook and follow the directions